4 - Surfaced Parameters

 modified - say a list of stocks being used by a high-frequency trading chip - it

-is the case, note that it is unclear whether the return event
+is the case, note that it is unclear whether the return events are intended

 to return the modified elements or the new list in its entirety.
 It may make